-If any portion of a stock option, SAR or other award terminates or lapses unexercised, or is cancelled upon grant of a new option, SAR or other award (which may be at a higher or lower exercise price than the option, SAR or other award so cancelled), or if restricted stock is repurchased by the Company, the shares which were subject to the unexercised portion of such option, SAR or other award, or the restricted stock repurchased, will continue to be available for issuance under the 1990 Plan.
+If any portion of a stock option, SAR or other award terminates or lapses unexercised, or is canceled upon grant of a new option, SAR or other award (which may be at a higher or lower exercise price than the option, SAR or other award so canceled), or if restricted stock is repurchased by the Company, the shares which were subject to the unexercised portion of such option, SAR or other award, or the restricted stock repurchased, will continue to be available for issuance under the 1990 Plan.
+The Company has not repriced any stock option or other award under the 1990 Plan.

-The principal features of the 1990 Plan are summarized below, but the summary is qualified in its entirety by reference to the 1990 Plan itself.
+The principle features of the 1990 Plan are summarized below, but the summary is qualified in its entirety by reference to the 1990 Plan itself.
 Copies of the 1990 Plan will be available at the Annual Meeting and can also be obtained by making written request of the Company's Secretary.